Updated for Drop 6

 Single target mega heal.
 A good “oh crap” skill that has to be T4 to get the armor buff on the tank.
 T8 gives a chain heal but only 10m.
 Costs a variable amount of focus, slightly more than Reverie.

 A stationary AE Heal over Time.
 Really low output that doesn’t scale very well and has a high focus cost.
-If your tank is having trouble staying alive due to gear issues, then you can drop it on them for some support.
-Costs 35 focus.
+This changes at T8, due to the absorb and buffs.
+It’s likely to be your go-to heal for tanks.
+Very useful now.

 This is simply a way to generate 2 charge PP near instantly.
 Sadly, pretty much required.
 If you can, target the tank, otherwise it’s a self-cast.
 Costs 13 focus.

 Very similar to Warden but has no focus cost because it’s centered on you.
 The range is so small, you need to be in melee range to hit the tank.
-Same issues that Warden has, in terms of scaling too.
-I’d much prefer replacing Warden with this and allow it to be targeted.
+The benefit is with the Guardian rune set, in that it continually applies a shield to affected members, for extremely low focus costs.
+Keeping 100% uptime is key to get the most out of it.

 Crush / Incapacitate